Player

 Ron Delorme has been inducted into the Saskatchewan Hockey Hall of Fame in the Player category.

 Delorme was born in North Battleford and grew up in Cochin.
-A popular player with his teammates and the fans, Delorme was a hero to First Nation Canadians.
+A popular player with his teammates and the fans, Delorme was a hero to Indigenous Canadians.
 Delorme became a role model for aspiring hockey players and athletes.
-"Chief," his nickname, spent a lot of his spare time encouraging First Nations youth to aspire for great things like he did.
+"Chief," his nickname, spent a lot of his spare time encouraging Indigenous youth to aspire for great things like he did.

 He played his minor hockey in the area prior to moving to Prince Albert for his first season of Junior hockey with the Raiders of the Saskatchewan Junior Hockey League.
 The following season, he joined the Swift Current Broncos of the Western Hockey League where he played 59 games.
 The next year when the team was moved to Lethbridge, he tallied 87 points and 144 penalty minutes in 69 games.